Star1xr/Pardus-On-Android/readme.md

 > [!NOTE]
->I was inspired by Muhammet on Pardus forum and Droidmaster on github.
+>We did this with Muhammet from the Pardus forum.

 # PROOT-DISTRO(🐯 PARDUS)
 * 🔓 [Setup](#setup)